-Currently the “Emerging Artist of Pittsburgh”, Saige Baxter affects of space.
-Primarily displayed outdoors, her sculptures derive from her community engagement and educational experience to design unifying spaces.
-Baxter currently has outdoor work installed in Greensburg, Frick Park, The Museum Lab of Pittsburgh and Messejana Portugal.
-Her first international piece was completed in 2018 and is permanently installed outdoors in Messejana, Portugal through the Buinho artist residency.
-Some past works have been displayed with the Westmoreland Museum of American Art, the Mattress Factory Museum, and Artsmiths.
-Her passion for education has kept her closely tied with primary and secondary learning through mentoring with the Mobile Sculpture Workshop, working with the Pittsburgh Public Schools system, and teaching art workshops both locally and in Portugal.
+Since being named “Emerging Artist of Pittsburgh” in 2019, Saige Baxter has transitioned from welded sculpture, to installation and painting.
+Baxter has installed sculptures in Greensburg, Frick Park, The Museum Lab of Pittsburgh and Portugal.
+Her first international piece was completed in 2018 and is permanently installed in Messejana, Portugal through the Buinho artist residency.
+Past and present works have been displayed with the Westmoreland Museum of American Art, the Mattress Factory Museum, and gallery settings.
+Her passion for education as a high school art teacher has kept her closely tied to learning environments.

 Photo by Chris Uhren